 Bell matches employee donations to United Way Centraide across Canada.
 In 2014, the Bell team and Bell Let’s Talk gave more than $1.1 million to United Way Toronto alone, supporting projects such as the United Way mental health crisis response agencies that answer almost 360,000 calls each year.
 In 2012, George Cope served as Chair of the United Way Toronto Campaign Cabinet, which led that year’s charity campaign to record donations of $117 million.

 Canada’s largest Internet service provider, Bell serves approximately 3.3 million total high-speed Internet customers.
-Bell will make Gigabit Fibe available in other cities across Ontario, Québec and the Atlantic provinces over the next year, some also as early as this summer.
-Cities primed for Gigabit Fibe include Québec City, locations in Montréal, Laval, Blainville, Gatineau, Joliette, Saint-Jérôme, Chicoutimi, Sherbrooke, Vaudreuil/Valleyfield, St. John’s, Charlottetown, Halifax, Saint John, Fredericton, Moncton, Sudbury, North Bay, Peterborough and Kingston.
-Gigabit Fibe infrastructure rollouts are under way in even more cities and service availability will be announced over the next year.
+Bell will make Gigabit Fibe available in other cities across Ontario, Québec, and the Atlantic provinces over the next year, some also as early as this summer.
+Cities primed for Gigabit Fibe include Québec City, locations in Montréal, Laval, Blainville, Gatineau, Joliette, Saint-Jérôme, Chicoutimi, Sherbrooke, Vaudreuil/Valleyfield, St. John’s, Charlottetown, Halifax, Saint John, Fredericton, Moncton, Sudbury, North Bay, Peterborough, and Kingston.
+Gigabit Fibe infrastructure rollouts are underway in even more cities and service availability will be announced over the next year.

-In April, Bell unveiled plans to invest $20 billion across the country from 2015 to the end of 2020 to continue expanding its broadband fibre and 4G LTE mobile networks, one of the largest capital projects in any industry in Canada.
+In April, Bell unveiled plans to invest $20 billion across the country from 2015 to the end of 2020 to continue expanding its broadband fiber and 4G LTE mobile networks, one of the largest capital projects in any industry in Canada.

-Investing more than anyone in Canada’s modern communications infrastructure and R&D, in urban, rural and remote locations including the North, Bell is dedicated to ensuring Canada remains competitive at the global level in next-generation broadband communications.
+Investing more than anyone in Canada’s modern communications infrastructure and R&D, in urban, rural, and remote locations including the North, Bell is dedicated to ensuring Canada remains competitive at the global level in next-generation broadband communications.